M66B/FairEmail/PRIVACY.md

 ```
 FairCode BV
-Marcel Bokhorst
+Represented by the managing director Marcel Bokhorst
 Van Doesburg-Erf 194
 3315 RG Dordrecht
 the Netherlands
 marcel+privacy@faircode.eu
 ```

-As FairEmail is a project of small company [FairCode BV](https://www.faircode.eu/) fully owned by the developer, the developer is both the data controller as well as the data protection officer.
+FairCode BV is the data controller.
+Its data protection officer is Marcel Bokhorst, reachable via the aforementioned address.
 For any legal issues, the place of jurisdiction is Dordrecht, the Netherlands.

 <br>